spacemonochrome/spacemonochrome/README.md

 ###
 <div align="center">
   <p align="left">Hello.
 I am Hasan Fırat Keskin.
 I graduated from the web design department in vocational high school.
 I am currently studying electrical and electronics engineering.
 I am advancing my studies mainly in embedded systems and software.
-I work on Altium in circuit design and STM32 processors in embedded software.
+I work on Altium in circuit design and Raspberry Pi, STM32, ESP32, PIC, ARDUINO processors in embedded software.
+I continue my work on user interface design with C# and image processing with Python.
 My purpose in opening this account is to be useful to people and provide the necessary documents.</p>

-   <p> 1.
-ESP32 </p>
-   <p> 2.
-STM32 </p>
-   <p> 3.
-Arduino </p>
-   <p> 4.
-Raspberry Pi </p>
-   <p> 5.
-PIC </p>

   </div>